Ricardo Fernandes (badminton)

 Ricardo Fernandes (born 12 November 1972 in Funchal) is a retired male badminton player from Portugal.
+He also was the main inspiration for the naming of XquaX FC, a football/futsal team created in Madeira Island in March 2018.

 Career

+In 1990, Fernandes won the Gibraltar International after defeating teammate Antonio Lopes in the final.
+He also finished as runner-up in men's doubles at the Gibraltar International.
 Fernandes competed in badminton at the 1992 Summer Olympics in men's singles.
 He lost in the first round to Robert Liljequist, of Finland, 15-3, 15-11.
+He also competed in men's doubles with Fernando Silva but lost to Benny Lee and Thomas Reidy of the United States in the first round.